Definition

 Clinical Signs

-May exhibit any, or all of the following signs.
-However, signs may not be apparent in an otherwise healthy rat.
+However, with some types of infestation signs may not always be apparent, or be apparent in an otherwise healthy rat.

 Etiology